dyhes/zulip/docs/subsystems/caching.md

 wrong data into the cache).

-So we've designed our backend to ensure that if we write a small amount of Zulip's core caching code correctly, then the code most developers naturally write will both benefit from caching and not create any cache consistency problems.
+So we've designed our backend to ensure that if we write a small amount of Aloha's core caching code correctly, then the code most developers naturally write will both benefit from caching and not create any cache consistency problems.

-The overall result of this design is that in the vast majority of Zulip's Django codebase, all one needs to do is call the standard accessor functions for data (like `get_user` or `get_stream` to fetch user and stream objects, or for view code, functions like `access_stream_by_id`, which checks permissions), and everything will work great.
-The data fetches automatically benefit from `memcached` caching, since those accessor methods have already been written to transparently use Zulip's memcached caching system, and the developer doesn't need to worry about whether the data returned is up-to-date: it is.
+The overall result of this design is that in the vast majority of Aloha's Django codebase, all one needs to do is call the standard accessor functions for data (like `get_user` or `get_stream` to fetch user and stream objects, or for view code, functions like `access_stream_by_id`, which checks permissions), and everything will work great.
+The data fetches automatically benefit from `memcached` caching, since those accessor methods have already been written to transparently use Aloha's memcached caching system, and the developer doesn't need to worry about whether the data returned is up-to-date: it is.
 In the following sections, we'll talk about how we make this work.